Everest Base Camp & Kala Patar

 Accommodation: Shangri La Hotel or similar, Kathmandu

-- A briefing given by our group leader is scheduled for the late afternoon.
-He will discuss our trekking program and co-ordinate any last minute arrangements.
-The evening is free, but usually our tour leader will organise an evening meal (optional) at one of Kathmandu’s fine Nepali restaurants.
-Alternatively you can enjoy a dinner at the hotel.
+- A briefing given by the group leader is scheduled for the late afternoon.
+He will discuss the trekking program and co-ordinate any last minute arrangements.
+The evening is free, but the tour leader will usually organise an evening meal (optional) at one of Kathmandu’s fine Nepali restaurants.
+Alternatively you can enjoy dinner at the hotel.

 Meals included: 1 breakfast